pac4j/play-pac4j/README.md

 The `StorageHelper` has been removed, replaced by the `CacheStore` implementation where you can set the timeouts.

 The static specific `Config` has been replaced by the default `org.pac4j.core.config.Config` object to define the `Clients` and the `Authorizer`s (for Java only).

 Custom 401 / 403 HTTP error pages must be now defined by overriding the `DefaultHttpActionHandler`.

+The `isAjax` parameter is no longer available as AJAX requests are now automatically detected.

 ## Demo